 - A loss or change to your sense of smell or taste

 Most people with coronavirus have at least 1 of these symptoms.

-IMPORTANT INFORMATION: As of Monday 14th September we are no longer accepting walk-ins at our Local Testing Centres.
+NO DROP-IN APPOINTMENTS: We are no longer accepting walk-ins at our Local Testing Centres.
 You can only attend if you have an appointment.
 Please continue to book an appointment online www.nhs.uk/coronavirus or by calling 119.
 If you cannot get an appointment right away, stay at home and continue to self-isolate until an appointment comes available for you.

-Director of Public Health at Sheffield City Council Greg Fell, said
+Director of Public Health at Sheffield City Council Greg Fell, said:

 “If you are unwell and are experiencing Covid-19 symptoms you need to get a test.
 If the booking system is not allowing you to book at the time you call, please try again later.
 It is important that you remain in your home and isolate to protect other people, including those who live with you.
 The best way to prevent the spread of the virus is to stay at home.
 If you cannot book a test, do not attend your doctor’s surgery.
 Wait for a test booking slot to come available and stay at home.
 I cannot stress this clearly enough.”